ICAEW.com works better with JavaScript enabled.

 For deferred members

-A deferred pension is payable from you normal pension fund.
+A deferred pension is payable from your normal pension fund.
 In the period between you becoming a deferred member and your pension being paid it will increase in value in accordance with the Fund rules.

-The Pensions Department will contact you six months before your normal pension age to tell you about the benefits that you may be due.
-In most cases we will tell you about your annual pension amount that may be payable and explain the option you may have to take a portion of your pensions as a tax-free cash lump sum.
-If you want to retire late than your normal pension age you can choose to defer payment of your pension benefits until a later date.
+The Pensions Department will contact you six months before your normal pension age to tell you about the benefits that may be due.
+In most cases we will tell you about the annual pension amount that may be payable and explain the option you may have to take a portion of your pensions as a tax-free cash lump sum.
+If you want to retire later than your normal pension age you can choose to defer payment of your pension benefits until a later date.

 Retiring early